Next Day Delivery on 1000s of products

 How do I choose the right polishing or buffing tool for my project?

 Choose based on the material and finish required.
-Use high-speed polishers for metals and variable-speed buffers with soft pads for delicate surfaces to avoid damage.
+Use high-speed polishers for metals, because it is easier for an abrasive polishing pad to cut through deep scratches at speed through metal, and use variable-speed polishers with a softer pad attached, when polishing delicate surfaces to avoid damaging them.

 What are the benefits of pneumatic polishers over electric ones?

-Pneumatic polishers offer more torque and durability, making them ideal for heavy-duty use.
-They are lighter than electric tools but require an air compressor.
+Pneumatic polishers generally offer more torque and durability, making them ideal for heavy-duty use, which is continual throughout a working day.
+Air powered polishers are lighter than electric tools, which makes them easier to use over longer periods of time, however they do require an air compressor to function.

 Can I use the same polishing tool for different materials?